Theosiam/Video-Annotation-Tool/README.md

 3. **Annotate Videos:**

-- Use the left panel to select or add annotation classes.
+- Use the left panel to select, add or delete annotation classes.
-- Select a video from the right panel.
+- Select a video from the right panel for unfinished and finished folders.
 - Use the center panel to set start and end markers on the custom timebar and control playback.
 - Save your annotations and finalize the video when done.